 Since its World Heritage listing in 1992, Fraser Island has attracted hundreds of thousands of tourists and nature lovers.
 The waters between Fraser Island and Hervey Bay provides some of the best whale watching in the world.
 If you’re not visiting during the humpback whale migration, here are some things to do on Fraser Island.

 Flying in and landing right on the beach is an experience that begins an unforgettable luxury wilderness trip.

-To the right of the aircraft the waves crash a turbulent welcome against the shoreline of the Seventy Five Mile Beach, as the trees dance a soft welcome in the wind to its left.
-Gerry executes a perfect landing onto the sand, always keeping a watchful eye out for 4WD’s, tourists and dingoes.
+To the right of the aircraft, the waves crash a turbulent welcome against the shoreline of the Seventy Five Mile Beach, as the trees dance a soft welcome in the wind to its left.
+Gerry executes a perfect landing on the sand, always keeping a watchful eye out for 4WD’s, tourists and dingoes.

 Largest sand island in the world